SergeyTeplyakov/Blog/_posts/2019-05-21-The-Dangers-of-Task.Factory.StartNew.md

+---
+layout: post
-# The Dangers of Task.Factory.StartNew
+title: The Dangers of Task.Factory.StartNew
+categories: async
+---

 I've faced a very interesting problem recently with one of our production services: the service partially stopped responding to new requests even though some other parts of the service were still working.